The Brancatelli File By Joe Brancatelli

-GETTING THERE For Americans, a nonstop to Milan/Malpensa is probably the fastest way to reach Verona.
+For Americans, a nonstop to Milan/Malpensa is probably the fastest way to reach Verona.
 All the major U.S. carriers offer service from their international hubs.
 Alitalia also flies nonstop to Malpensa from New York/Kennedy and Miami.
-Later this year, the restyled Air Italy--which is what new minority owner Qatar Airways has dubbed Meridiana--will offer nonstops to Malpensa from JFK and Miami, too.
-From Milan Centrale station, Frecciarossa trains need only about 75 minutes to reach Verona Porta Nuova station. ...
-If you don't have nonstop access to Milan, fly into Verona Airport (VRN) on Alitalia via Rome; Aer Lingus via Dublin; British Airways via London/Gatwick; or Lufthansa via Frankfurt.
+From Milan Centrale station, the Frecciarossa trains need only about 75 minutes to reach Verona Porta Nuova station. ...
+If you don't have nonstop access to Milan, fly into Verona (VRN) on Alitalia via Rome; Lufthansa via Frankfurt; British Airways via London/Gatwick; or Aer Lingus via Dublin. ...
+Thello, operated by the Italian railroads, offers single-seat direct service between Paris to Verona.
+There are also direct trains from Munich.

-GETTING AROUND To reach the heart of Verona, a tight cluster of small streets created by a hump in the Adige River, high-quality metered cabs from Porta Nuova only need about 10 minutes.
+To reach the heart of Verona, a tight cluster of small streets created by a hump in the Adige River, high-quality metered cabs from Porta Nuova only need about 10 minutes.
 Ditto for 20-minute transfers from VRN. ...
 An inexpensive shuttle bus runs between the airport and Porta Nuova. ...
 In the heart of Verona, walking is the way to go.
-The narrow streets are charming and the distances short.
+Narrow streets are charming and distances short.

-WHERE TO STAY Verona's traditional grand dame, the five-star Due Torri, has gotten a makeover.
+Verona's traditional grand dame, the five-star Due Torri, has gotten a makeover.
 But the better option is Escalus Luxury Suites.
 Rooms are larger, more modern and usually less expensive.
 The 40-square-meter Fashion Suites feel twice as large, with spacious bathrooms and bedrooms and a living room that even includes a hideaway kitchen area with electric cooktop, fridge, sink, espresso maker and tea kettle.
-The nightly rates include full breakfast delivered to your room. ...
+The nightly rates include full breakfast delivered to your room.
+The hotel now participates in the Hyatt-Small Luxury Hotels partnership.
+But booking via Hyatt.com will double or triple your price. ...
 The only major chain hotel in Verona, a Crowne Plaza, is three miles from the middle of town and as unromantic as you'd expect a Crowne Plaza to be.

-WHERE TO DINE Twenty-two years ago, my friend and former travel agent Gary Topping led a small party down a narrow street and up to an unmarked wooden door with a brass bell.
+Decades ago, my friend and former travel agent Gary Topping led a small party down a narrow street and to an unmarked wooden door with a brass bell.
 He knocked and the door opened on Il Cenacolo, an elegant, cosseting, candlelit restaurant with a wood-burning display oven.
 The wooden door has been replaced with glass, but a return visit this week confirms Il Cenocolo is still glorious.
 The 44-euro tasting menu offers a cornucopia of grilled vegetables, Italian appetizers, roasted kid and a fusillade of steak, sausage and skewers of pork and peppers.
 The menu includes tastings of Risotto Amarone and tortellini, two Veronese standards.
 You literally can't eat it all--even though you try. ...
 Il Punto Rosa is a charming, quirky, bi-level place that serves nonstop until midnight, still a rarity in Italy.
 The food is great, the service is friendly and it's fun to eat among stacked cases of wine bottles. ...
 The gracious Piazza Bra fronting the Arena is lined with outdoor cafes that boast smashing people-watching--but indifferent, touristy meals.
 Go a few steps further to Vicolo Listone and Nastro Azzurro, a top-notch Veronese restaurant and pizzeria.
-It was getting a makeover this week so I couldn't visit, but it remains one of Verona's best (and best-located) dining rooms.
+It received a sleek makeover in 2018 and remains one of Verona's best (and best-located) dining rooms.